“Good Stories Are A Mirror To Our Souls” – Raghu Ananthanarayanan

 When did you think of writing Leadership Dharma?
 What prompted you?

 My boom Leadership Dharma was many years in the making four years or more.
-It captures my experiences with helping Organizations transform by working with the leadership team.
-The Long case study that forms the central narrative is a true story, but embellished and fictionalized.
-It also fictionalizes the key elements of the Leadership Development process that I have designed.
-It came out of discussion I was having with one of mentors who urged me to share the process I was using in my consulting.
+It captures my experiences with helping Organisations transform by working with the leadership team.
+The Long case study that forms the central narrative is a true story but embellished and fictionalised.
+It also fictionalises the key elements of the Leadership Development process that I have designed.
+It came out of a discussion I was having with one of my mentors who urged me to share the process I was using in my consulting.
 He said the extensive use of narrative, theatre and Puranic frames would be very valuable for others to learn about.

 Would you agree that LD is not like any other modern management books?
 As in you are not delivering a formula or a mantra?
 What is your plan to help people understand benefit from the book?

 The design of the Awakening Arjuna programme to train coaches and facilitators is the outcome of the book.
 Again I must thank my mentor for asking the question “now that the book is written how will you really empower people to use it?”
 My own learning has been through apprenticeship and a gurukula of a kind.
 The learning has been to hone my listening and become very sensitive, listen to the unstated and the implicit, surface the tensions and the dharma sankata and to enable my clients to evoke their own wisdom in engaging with their issues.
 While learning from books and research studies has enhanced my capabilities, the experiential learning has been the bedrock.
 I am hoping to empower others to understand the approach and to be able to use it by offering a comprehensive set of offerings: a programme on coaching, the Mahabharata Immersion and mentoring.
 I am also designing leadership training modules that can be independently facilitated.